vivacitylabs/vivacity-proto-buffet/README.md

     │   ├── aggregated_contra_directional_occupancy
     └── └── aggregated_stopped_vehicles_count
 ```
-Phyiscal and Transport layers: DTFs are sent via UDP frames over an ethernet network.
+Physical and Transport layers: DTFs are sent via UDP frames over an ethernet network.
 Messages are sent at a fixed rate of 10Hz.

 Zones are configured for:
 - pedestrian waiting areas